 - Power Corrupts: He's very friendly towards Haku and protective of his citizens, but he's turned very brutal over the centuries.
 At first he tried to just trade knowledge to the world's new people in exchange for resources, but eventually grew sick of their greed and just took them over using advanced technology.
 He also purges Uzurusha and is admired by Vurai for his 'strength.'

 - The Reveal: He is Haku's older brother.

 - Well-Intentioned Extremist: He justifies his response to the invasion force by claiming that the terror of destruction is necessary for peace.
 Basically, the terror would act as a deterrent and prevent further wars, which is implied to be quite effective since the last war occured at least 200 years ago.

-- His ultimate goal for invading Tuskuru and gathering information related to Hakuowlo are all heavily implied to be for the sake of... saving the entire human race (With his wife and daughter among them) by finding a way to turn the curses back into proper people.
+- His ultimate goal for invading Tuskur and gathering information related to Hakuowlo are all heavily implied to be for the sake of... saving the entire human race (With his wife and daughter among them) by finding a way to turn the Tatari back into proper people.
 It also helps that he turned to diplomacy to get the information he wanted, and only resorted to war when it became clear that diplomacy wasn't going to be enough.